Armani Perfume for Men

 Giorgio Armani is a luxury fashion house designing and retailing haute couture, ready to wear, leather goods, shoes, watches, cosmetics, eyewear, jewellery and home accessories.
+Armani perfume for men is one of the more popular ranges.
 The House is considered to be one of the biggest fashion groups in Italy, only behind Prada.

 Giorgio was born on 11 July 1934 in a town called Piacenza, Italy.
-After dropping out of medicine study, he took a position as a Merchandiser at a department store where he became interested in fashion.
-Following on from this, Giorgio worked for fashion designer Nino Cerruti where he was encouraged to also work as a freelance designer for a variety of companies.
+After dropping out of medicine study, he took a position as a Merchandiser at a department store.
+In this role he became interested in fashion.
+Following on from this, Giorgio worked for fashion designer Nino Cerruti.
+He was encouraged to also work as a freelance designer for a variety of companies.

 The First Collection